mrharmonies/LAFE/README.md

 # LAFE
 **Lafe is an Artificial Intelligence Markup Language (AIML) chatterbot GUI**.
 Lafe is a fork of PascAlice (Delphi) with some enhancement added.
 It is "ported" from Delphi to Lazarus IDE.
 Currently in early stage of development.
-This is an old and unmaintained project created since 2011 (originally in Google Code - https://code.google.com/archive/p/lafe/)
+This is an old and unmaintained project created in Google Code in 2011.

 # What is AIML?
 According to Wikipedia, AIML, or Artificial Intelligence Markup Language, is an **XML dialect for creating natural language software agents**.
 The XML dialect called AIML was developed by **Richard Wallace** and a worldwide free software community between 1995 and 2002.
 AIML formed the basis for what was initially a highly extended Eliza called "A.L.I.C.E.." ("Artificial Linguistic Internet Computer Entity"), which **won the annual Loebner Prize Competition in Artificial Intelligence three times, and was also the Chatterbox Challenge Champion in 2004**.